mrrizal/auto-cepu/readme.md

-# auto-cepu (standonline)
+# auto-cepu

-**auto-cepu** is the core **Python code review automation** engine—an API that drives LLM-powered reviews by hitting **Ollama** for contextual feedback.
-“CEPU” is a playful reverse of “code review” (code ripiu).
+**auto-cepu** is the core **Python code review automation** engine—an API that leverages LLM-powered reviews through **Ollama** for intelligent, contextual feedback.
+"CEPU" is a playful reverse of "code review" (code ripiu).

-> ⚠️ Note: GitHub / pull request integration is handled in a separate repository called [`pr_analyzer`](https://github.com/mrrizal/python-pr-analyzer).
-> This repo provides the review logic (LLM prompt orchestration, full-function context diffing, duplication/similarity lookup, and review composition) and exposes it as an API; `pr_analyzer` is responsible for invoking it on PRs and posting results back to GitHub.
+> ⚠️ **Integration Note**: GitHub pull request integration is handled separately in [`pr_analyzer`](https://github.com/mrrizal/python-pr-analyzer).
+This repository provides the core review logic and exposes it as an API, while `pr_analyzer` handles PR processing and GitHub comment posting.

 ---

 ## 🚀 Key Features

-- **Ollama-powered contextual review**: Sends diffs along with full function bodies and auxiliary context to Ollama to get best-practice-aware feedback.
+- **Ollama-powered contextual review**: Analyzes code diffs with full function context and auxiliary information to provide intelligent, best-practice-aware feedback
-- **Duplication & similarity detection (pre-LM)**: Queries a vector database to find semantically similar or duplicated code.
-Those similarity results are then fed into Ollama as additional context so the review can incorporate redundancy insights.
+- **Duplication & similarity detection**: Uses vector database queries to identify semantically similar or duplicated code, feeding these insights to the LLM for comprehensive reviews
-- **Decoupled integration**: Core review API is separate—[`pr_analyzer`](https://github.com/mrrizal/python-pr-analyzer) calls into this service to perform reviews and handle GitHub comment orchestration.
+- **Decoupled architecture**: Core review API separates concerns—[`pr_analyzer`](https://github.com/mrrizal/python-pr-analyzer) handles GitHub integration while this service focuses on review generation

 ---

-## 🧩 Integration Boundary

-This repository exposes the review capabilities.
-The expected flow is:

-1. [`pr_analyzer`](https://github.com/mrrizal/python-pr-analyzer) (the integration repo) obtains pull request diffs and metadata.
-2. It calls into **auto-cepu**’s API, supplying changed code + context.
-3. auto-cepu queries the vector database to find similar/duplicated code snippets.
-4. Those similarity findings, together with the full function context and diffs, are composed into a prompt and sent to **Ollama** to generate review suggestions.
-5. [`pr_analyzer`](https://github.com/mrrizal/python-pr-analyzer) takes the structured output and posts inline comments or summaries back to the GitHub pull request.

----

-## 🔄 Architecture Flow
+## 🔄 How It Works

 ```text
              ┌─────────────────────────────────┐